itzniel/UwaguosasBookStore/UwaguosasBookStore/README.txt

 In the _LoginPartial.cshtml removed the "text dark" in line 9 Ran the project and the theme was updated.
 @1510 Added addidtional stylesheet  and JS to the _Layout.cshtml page
+@1525 Added a Dropdown menu in the navigation bar